peterhinch/micropython-samples/phase/README.md

 information for multiple targets.

-I have used it to build an electrical network analyser which yields accurate gain and phase (+-5°) plots of signals up to 40KHz.
+I have used it to build an electrical network analyser which yields accurate gain and phase (+-3°) plots of signals up to 40KHz.

 # 2 Applications

 ## 2.1 Measurements of relative timing

 In practice `ADC.read_timed_multi` reads each ADC in turn.
 This implies a delay between each reading.
-This was measured at 3.24μs on a Pyboard V1.1.
-The measured value can be used to compensate any readings taken.
+This was estimated at 1.8μs on a Pyboard V1.1.
+This value can be used to compensate any readings taken.

 ## 2.2 Phase measurements